smiah069/helloWorld/README.md

 # My Git Documentation

+##

+* To work with the  latest version of repository in local repository drive, first fetch it in the local repo drive:

+$ git pull origin master       (OR  $ git fetch --all)

+* git status

 * Some usefull links

   * Upload/upgrade local repository to github (online) repository using the command line